Riouken/cTab/README.md

     };

 ### Define helmet classes with enabled helmet camera ###
-To configure the list of helmet classes that enable helmet cameras, edit the `cTab_helmetClass_has_HCam` array in the configuration file on the server, wich can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
+To configure the list of helmet classes that enable helmet cameras, edit the `cTab_helmetClass_has_HCam` array in the configuration file on the server, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
 It needs to be within the class `cTab_settings` (same area as above).

     class cTab_settings {
         cTab_vehicleClass_has_FBCB2[] = {"MRAP_01_base_F","MRAP_02_base_F","MRAP_03_base_F","Wheeled_APC_F","Tank","Truck_01_base_F","Truck_03_base_F"};